 4. A clean tennis ball works perfectly as a pressing ham when making a helmet.
-There is an oversize tennis ball that is available for young tennis players that is closer the the diameter of the doll’s head (12”.)
+There is an oversize tennis ball that is available for young tennis players that is closer the the diameter of the doll’s head.

-5. In order to not get press marks on your wool, either press from the inside, or use a cotton hanky as a press cloth.
+5. In order to not get press marks on your wool, either press from the inside, or use a white handkerchief as a press cloth.
 Take care to not press wool on the right side of the fabric without a pressing cloth.
 The seam allowance will “ghost” through the fabric and it will never go away.